You are here

 The Best Places to Eat in Dupont Circle

-Your guide to dining in one of DC’s most vibrant neighborhoods
+Your guide to the best restaurants in one of DC’s most vibrant neighborhoods

 The cosmopolitan nature of Dupont Circle makes it one of DC’s most popular neighborhoods, with its social circle serving as a gathering spot, while shops and museums provide something for every taste.
 Dupont’s restaurants and bars radiate outward from the central circle and include a diverse mix of marquee restaurants, casual bistros, brunch hot spots and late-night dining options.